leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

 ##### Uploading data from an HPC system

 A commong scenario is the following: A researcher/student has run a simulation on a High Performance Computer (HPC) at their institution, but now wants to collaboratively work on the analysis or train a machine learning model with this data.
-For this they need to potentially convert the data, and upload it to the cloud storage.
+For this they need to upload it to the cloud storage.

-The following steps can be used as a guideline, but might have to be slightly modified depending on the actual setup of the users HPC
+The following steps will guide you through the steps needed to authenticate and upload data to the cloud, but might have to be slightly modified depending on the actual setup of the users HPC.

-Steps executed on your <span style="color:#22B401">"local" computer (e.g. laptop)</span> will be colored in green and steps on your <span style="color:#9301B4">"remote" computer (e.g. HPC)</span> in purple.

 **Conversion Script/Notebook**